Albert Wolsky

-Albert Wolsky (born November 24, 1930) is an American costume designer.
-He has worked both on stage shows as well as for film, and has been nominated for an Academy Award for Best Costume Design seven times, winning two awards for his work on the films All That Jazz (1979) and Bugsy (1991).
+Albert Wolsky (November 24, 1930 – May 23, 2026) was an American costume designer.
+He had worked both on stage shows as well as for film, and has been nominated for an Academy Award for Best Costume Design seven times, winning two awards for his work on the films All That Jazz (1979) and Bugsy (1991).

 Early life, military service and early career

-Wolsky was born in Paris, France, but during World War II, he and the rest of his family fled to the United States to escape the German occupation.
+Wolsky was born in Paris, France, on November 24, 1930, but during World War II, he and the rest of his family fled to the United States to escape the German occupation.
 After graduating from the City College of New York, he served in the army from 1953 to 1956, spending most of his enlistment in Japan.
 Once he returned to the United States, he began working in his father's travel agency.
 However, he decided to change careers and took an assistant's job with notable costume maker Helene Pons.
 His first show with Pons was Camelot.
 After a year and a half working together, they went separate ways.
 The two continued to be friends for years to come.

 Career

-Wolsky became a well regarded costume designer, working both on Broadway and in the motion picture industry.
+Wolsky became a costume designer, working both on Broadway and in the motion picture industry.

 He began his career as costume designer for the theatre by assisting costume designer Ann Roth on A Case of Libel (1963); he later assisted Roth on The Odd Couple (1965), Patricia Zipprodt on Fiddler on the Roof (1964), and Theoni Aldredge on Illya Darling (1967).
-The first play Wolsky did on his own was called Generation in 1965.
+The first play Wolsky did on his own was Generation in 1965.
 He went on to serve as principal costume designer for both plays and musicals, including The Sunshine Boys (1972) and Sly Fox (1976).
 Wolsky was announced as the designer for the 2012 Broadway production of The Heiress.

 The first film Wolsky worked on was The Heart Is a Lonely Hunter.
-He had been recommended to the film by Theoni Aldridge.
+He had been recommended to the film by Theoni Aldredge.
 Wolsky worked on many films including Harry and Tonto, The Turning Point, Grease and Manhattan.
 He worked with Bob Fosse, a leading Broadway director, on All That Jazz and won his first Academy Award.
 Wolsky went on to work with Fosse twice more.
 He won his second Academy Award for Bugsy in 1991 and has been nominated five other times, most recently for his work on Julie Taymor's Beatles-inspired musical Across the Universe (2007) and Sam Mendes's Revolutionary Road (2008).

 In 2010, Wolsky donated his costume design sketches to the Margaret Herrick Library at the Academy of Motion Picture Arts and Sciences.